Home > Secure > Policy Positions

 General Election 2017 - A Manifesto for Parks

-This election presents an opportunity to ensure the UK's parks, playing fields and green spaces are addressed as a vital national issue by the next government.
-Fields in Trust is championing our green spaces and raising awareness of the positive impact they have on our communities.
-Our Manifesto for Parks sets out four policy "green lines" - Championing our Parks, Supporting our Communities, Activating our Nation and Protecting our Green Future.
+Ahead of the 2017 UK General Election, Fields in Trust published our Manifesto for Parks, championing green spaces and raising awareness of the positive impact they have on communities.
+The Manifesto set out four policy "green lines" - Championing our Parks, Supporting our Communities, Activating our Nation and Protecting our Green Future.

 - Download and read our Manifesto for Parks

-- Download and print our doorstep card.
-Keep it by your front door and when your candidates come canvassing you'll have four questions you can ask them about your local parks and green spaces
+- Download and print our doorstep card, which provided four questions voters could ask canvassers about their local parks and green spaces

 CLG Committee Public Parks Inquiry